cuhsat/star-wars-core-canon/README.md

 Chronological List
 ------------------
-All sources are from the C-Canon and ordered by the [Timeline of Legends media][TLM].
+All sources are from the C-Canon spanning from 1 BBY to 19 ABY and ordered by the [Timeline of Legends media][TLM].

 ### [Star Wars: X-Wing][XWG]
 ### [Star Wars: Dark Forces][DF1]